Is Summer Aid Available?

 - Registering at the same time for all summer term classes in one or more sessions will facilitate the processing of your financial aid request.
 Your summer aid eligibility is based on your total units of enrollment in all summer sessions.

-- Students that have graduated Spring 2018 and are attending Summer 2018 to complete pre-requisites for ANY program, are not eligible for financial aid during the Summer 2018 term.
+- Students that have graduated Spring 2021 and are attending Summer 2021 to complete pre-requisites for ANY program are not eligible for financial aid during the Summer 2021 term.

 How Does It Work?

-- Your will be considered for any unused Federal Direct Loan you have left from the 2017/2018 academic year.
-You must be enrolled at least half time (6 units - undergraduate and teaching credential students, 4 units - Graduate students) to be considered.
+- Any unused Federal Direct Loan you have left from the 2020/2021 academic year.
+You must be enrolled at least half time (6 units - undergraduate and teaching credential students, 4 units - Graduate students).

-- Satisfactory Academic Progress for Spring 2018 will have to be reviewed before we release summer financial aid.
-Summer financial aid will begin disbursing the week of May 28th to those who qualify and weekly thereafter.
+- Summer financial aid will begin disbursing the week of June 1st to those who qualify and weekly thereafter.

 How Much Am I Eligible to Receive?

-The amount and type of summer aid you will be eligible for will depend on many factors, including number of enrolled units, grade level, need, and whether you have exhausted your eligibility for federal grants and loans during the regular 2017 – 2018 academic year.
+The amount and type of summer aid you will be eligible for will depend on many factors, including the number of enrolled units, grade level, need, and whether you have exhausted your eligibility for federal grants and loans during the regular 2020 – 2021 academic year.
 If you are unsure about your exact circumstance, you can always check with the Financial Aid and Scholarship Office.
-Although we will be unable to process your summer aid on a walk-in basis, you may see an advisor, during regular walk-in hours, to obtain an estimate of your summer aid eligibility.
+Although we will be unable to process your summer aid on a walk-in basis, you may see an advisor, to obtain an estimate of your summer aid eligibility.

 Withdrawal and Financial Aid